Graduate Research Forum

 Primary Author and Co-Authors

 Only one presenter is allowed for oral presentations.
-Additional co-authors are permitted for poster presentations (see poster requirements below for additional information).
+Co-authors are permitted for poster presentations, but a student should be listed as the primary author on only one proposal submission (see poster requirements below for additional information).

 Submission of your abstract and/or paper implies your agreement to the following copyright permission statement: